Program Description & Eligibility

 - Learn how to access your student account to view grades

-* You will only need to obtain an HSU ID card one time.
+* You will only need to obtain a Humboldt ID card one time.
 You may use the same card each semester.
 After paying the additional $5 for the ID card when registering for a course, you will receive a receipt in the mail with information about the hours for the ID office in the library.
 You will bring your receipt to this office and have your photo taken for your ID card, which will be produced while you wait.

 Add, Drop, or Withdraw